opencomputeproject/onie/docs/design-spec/boot_loader.rst

     return 0;
   }

-Platform Independent U-Boot Features
+Platform-Independent U-Boot Features
 ====================================

 ONIE relies on two fundamental features of U-Boot:

-#.
-Reading and writing the NOR boot flash.
+* Reading and writing the NOR boot flash.

-#.
-Reading and writing U-Boot environment variables.
+* Reading and writing U-Boot environment variables.

-The ONIE kernel and initramfs resides in the NOR boot flash, so it comes as no surprise ONIE relies on U-Boot's NOR flash I/O.
+The ONIE kernel and ``initramfs`` reside in the NOR boot flash, which is why ONIE relies on U-Boot's NOR flash I/O.

-Much more interesting is the use of U-Boot environment variables in an ONIE enabled system.
+What's more interesting is the use of U-Boot environment variables in an ONIE-enabled system, as described in the next section.

 .. _platform_ind_vars:

-Platform Independent Environment Variables
+Platform-Independent Environment Variables
 ------------------------------------------

 ONIE uses a number of different U-Boot variables to manage the system.

 The most important environment variable is ``bootcmd``, which U-Boot executes during every boot.
 ONIE is the sole owner of this variable.
-A NOS should **never** use this variable directly in an ONIE enabled system.
-ONIE provides other variables a NOS can use to control its boot process.
+An NOS should **never** use this variable directly in an ONIE-enabled system.
+ONIE provides other variables an NOS can use to control its boot process.

-The 2nd most important variable is ``bootargs``, which U-Boot adds to the kernel command line when booting a kernel.
+The second most important variable is ``bootargs``, which U-Boot adds to the kernel command line when booting a kernel.

 ONIE defines and uses the following U-Boot variables:

-.. csv-table:: Platform Independent Environment Variables
+.. csv-table:: Platform-Independent Environment Variables
   :header: "Variable Name", "Default Value", "Use / Meaning"
   :widths: 1, 1, 2
   :delim: %